wright-group/phasematching_calc/docs/examples.rst

 **Example 4**.
 A frequency solving routine for an oriented sapphire:acetonitrile:sapphire sample.
 The conditions are virtually identical to Example 3 except that a frequency solve for the high frequency k3 beam is requested.
-The code is not posted as it is nearly identical except for  replacing the line ``angleair2=pc.phasematch.SolveAngle(samp1,las,2,1)`` with ``angleair2=pc.phasematch.SolveFrequency(samp1,las,2,3)``.
+The code is not posted as it is nearly identical except for  replacing the line ``angleair2=pc.phasematch.solve_angle(samp1,las,2,1)`` with ``angleair2=pc.phasematch.solve_frequency(samp1,las,2,3)``.

 .. image:: Figure_4.png

-It is unusual that the bottom left data points are unplotted.
-Iterations may have proceeded beyond the estimated amount so that it could not find a solution, or none may have existed.
+Note that the bottom left data points are unplotted.
+Iterations have proceeded beyond the estimated amount so that it could not find a solution.
 The expected w3 colors range from 18000 cm-1 at right to almost 30000 cm-1 at left, suggesting a very large change of colors required that may obviate the method or require some additional laser modification for assistance.